-Treatment for sciatica is difficult but not impossible.
-Physical therapy, weight control, and NSAIDs can help, but you’ll get the most benefit from a properly managed chiropractic treatment plan.
+Sciatica treatment is difficult but not impossible.
+A combination of physical therapy, weight control, and NSAIDs can help, but you’ll get the most benefit from a systematically and scientifically accurate approach to chiropractic.

 These 5 exercises can help relieve and prevent sciatica pain.